trallnag/ansible-roles-depot/windows_powershell/README.md

 Sets up PowerShell (version >= 7) on Windows.

 PowerShell is not installed.

-PowerShell is not kept up to date.
+It is not kept up to date.

 ## Maintenance